carbonplan/research/articles/dac-calculator-explainer/index.md

   quickLook:
     'How the cost of direct air capture varies under different energy scenarios',
   summary:
-    'Our interactive tool helps explore the cost of direct air capture (DAC) coupled to stand alone energy sources.
-Try the tool, or read the article to learn more about the model.',
+    'We developed an interactive tool for exploring the cost of direct air capture (DAC) coupled to stand alone energy sources.
+Read this article, explore the calculator tool, or read the associated publication to learn more.',
   icon: 'article-006/wind-small',
   links: [
     {
-      label: 'Use calculator',
+      label: 'Calculator tool',
       href: '/research/dac-calculator',
     },
     {
-      label: 'Read paper',
+      label: 'Publication',
       href: 'https://www.frontiersin.org/articles/10.3389/fclim.2020.618644/abstract',
     },
   ],